 Within-species biogeographical variation in several germination parameters is well documented.
 For example, seeds from warmer sites have been shown to have lower minimum temperatures for germination at different geographical scales (Daws et al., 2004, Rosbakh and Poschlod, 2015).
 The requirements for cold stratification can also vary according to the local climate: populations from habitats with longer winters require a longer period of cold stratification compared with populations from milder habitats (Allen and Meyer, 1998, Fenner, 1991).
 However, much less research has been dedicated to traits related to post-dispersal embryo growth.
 Mondoni et al. (2008) compared post-dispersal embryo growth between mountain and lowland populations of the temperate woodland forb Anemone nemorosa and found that, although embryo size at dispersal was similar in all the populations, embryo growth at cool temperatures was faster in the mountain population.
 This suggests a capacity of post-dispersal embryo growth to adapt to local conditions, either by local adaptation or phenotypic plasticity, analogous to that shown by other seed traits (Fernández-Pascual et al., 2013).
 However, Porceddu et al. (2017) found no variation in the thermal thresholds for embryo growth in two closely located populations of Aquilegia barbaricina.
 Further research is warranted, to measure the thermal thresholds for post-dispersal embryo growth across large biogeographical scales and investigate whether they vary in association with environmental gradients.

 In this study, we assess the functional biogeography of post-dispersal embryo growth in the geophyte Conopodium majus (Apiaceae) across its latitudinal distribution, from the Iberian Peninsula to Scandinavia.
 To our knowledge, this is the first study to quantify the thermal thresholds that regulate embryo growth rate across the whole latitudinal distribution of a species.
 To do this, we develop a model of embryo growth as a function of temperature to describe its cardinal temperatures for embryo growth.
 It has been shown that Scottish populations of this species require post-dispersal embryo growth, and that embryo growth and germination occur optimally around 5 °C (Blandino et al., 2019).
-Such narrow thermal control in a species with a relatively wide latitudinal distribution could make the species’ regeneration vulnerable to climate change (Walck et al., 2011), unless the species shows some functional variation in its embryo growth thermal thresholds.
+Such narrow thermal control in a species with a relatively wide latitudinal distribution could make the species’ regeneration vulnerable to climate change (Walck et al., 2011), unless the species shows functional variation in its embryo growth thermal thresholds.
 Therefore, we hypothesized that (1) the thermal thresholds for embryo growth will show variation across populations sampled over the species’ latitudinal gradient; and (2) the variation of thermal thresholds will be related to bioclimatic features along the latitudinal gradient.
 Specifically, we predicted that thermal thresholds for embryo growth would be influenced by high maximum temperatures and drought at the lower latitudes, and by low minimum temperatures at the higher latitudes.

 MATERIALS AND METHODS